edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 The value consists of a major number and a minor number.

 #### Major Number
-1. If the FILE_GUID value changes, the major number may be reset to a starting value.
+1. If the FILE_GUID value changes, the major number shall be reset to a starting value.
-2. If the FILE_GUID value is unchanged and new functionality is added due to new UEFI/PI Specification releases, the major number may be incremented.
+2. If the FILE_GUID value is unchanged and new functionality is added due to new UEFI/PI Specification releases, the major number shall be incremented.
-3. If the FILE_GUID value is unchanged and new functionality is added due to other Industry Standard Specification releases, the major number may be incremented.
+3. If the FILE_GUID value is unchanged and new functionality is added due to other Industry Standard Specification releases, the major number shall be incremented.

 #### Minor Number
-1. If the FILE\_GUID value changes, the minor number may be reset to a starting value.
+1. If the FILE\_GUID value changes, the minor number shall be reset to a starting value.
-2. If the FILE\_GUID value is unchanged and new functionality is added (not a result of an update to any specification), the minor number may be incremented.
+2. If the FILE\_GUID value is unchanged and new functionality is added (not a result of an update to any specification), the minor number shall be incremented.
-3. If the FILE\_GUID is unchanged and content is added to the MODULE\_UNI\_FILE file or adding comment block content (like adding # USAGE entries).
+3. If the FILE\_GUID is unchanged and content is added to the MODULE\_UNI\_FILE file or adding comment block content (like adding # USAGE entries), the minor number may be incremented.

 **Rationale**